Skip to Main Content

 Costume Designers

-Expert costume designers in the world's fashion capital — where Broadway wardrobe craft meets Fifth Avenue haute couture.
+Pro costume designers in the world's fashion capital — where Broadway wardrobe craft meets Fifth Avenue haute couture.

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
 In New York, costume designers operate at the epicenter of global fashion — from the iconic flagship stores of Fifth Avenue and the trendy boutiques of SoHo to Broadway's legendary wardrobe workshops in the Garment District and Brooklyn's creative Williamsburg scene.

 ACT 01